Skip to content

 In 2021, BOMA/GLA successfully worked with LA’s Department of Building and Safety to develop a “Fast Track” system to ensure that your permits for basic tenant improvement projects are reviewed and approved in just two days.

-This year, we will be working with other jurisdictions throughout LA County to explore similar fast-tracking measures to permitting projects in your buildings.
+We are now looking to replicate and build upon this effort, working with other jurisdictions throughout LA County to explore similar fast-tracking measures to permitting projects in your buildings.

 Check back here for updates on policy issues BOMA/GLA is tackling on behalf of the commercial real estate industry year-round.